What a good shepherd taught me about mentoring teens

 Good Shepherds are...

-shelterers of sheep at night (to protect them from predators)
+shelterers at night (protecting from predators)

-From that, one thing is clear—shepherds know their sheep!
-Though they may expect dumb behavior (at times), it's obvious shepherds still give sheep room for decision-making.
-They don't pen their sheep 24/7.
-This brings us to wounds.
+Though they may expect dumb behavior at times, it’s obvious shepherds still give sheep room for decision-making.

 Things shepherds do (and don't do) while tending wounds